Punjab CM Channi submits resignation to governor | Politics

 - India

-The Channi-led cabinet, which met for the last time, recommended dissolution of the assembly, paving the way for the constitution of a new Aam Aadmi Party-led legislature.
+The Channi-led cabinet in a virtual meeting here recommended dissolution of the Assembly, paving the way for the constitution of a new cabinet by the Aam Aadmi Party (AAP).

-"I have tendered my resignation to the governor," Channi, who went to the Raj Bhawan to hand over his resignation letter to the governor, told reporters a day after the results.

 The Congress was routed in the polls with AAP taking 92 seats in the 117-member assembly, leaving it with only 18 seats.
 The AAP sweep decimated the SAD-BSP combine as well.
 While the Shiromani Akali Dal got three seats, the BJP got two and the BSP just one.
-Several stalwarts, including Channi, Parkash Singh Badal and Amarinder Singh, were defeated.
-Channi lost both the seats he contested from.
-He was defeated by the AAP's Labh Singh Ugoke with a margin of 37,558 votes from Bhadaur.
-He also lost from Chamkaur Sahib, where he was defeated by the AAP's Charanjit Singh by a margin of 7,942 votes.
+Several stalwarts like Channi, Parkash Singh Badal, Sukhbir Singh Badal, Amarinder Singh and Navjot Singh Sidhu were defeated.
+Channi lost both seats he contested. ''After calling the cabinet, we recommended the dissolution of the 15th Vidhan Sabha to the governor,'' Channi told reporters here.

+''I have tendered my resignation to the governor,'' said Channi, who went to the Raj Bhawan to hand over his resignation, a day after the election results.

+''We accept the verdict of people.
+We will continue to serve them,'' added Channi.

+To a question whether people did not like his 111-day tenure as the CM, Channi said he urges the next government to continue the decisions taken by his government such as reduction in electricity rates, slashing of fuel prices besides that of sand and gravel.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)